pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 - [Preparing your local Windows 10 system – 45 minutes](https://github.com/pegasystems/pega-helm-charts/blob/master/docs/prepping-local-system-runbook-windows.md)

-After you have your local system prepared, you are ready to prepare your PKS resources.
+After you have your local system prepared, you are ready to prepare your AKS resources.

 ### Create an AKS cluster